EZ-Robotics/EZ-Site/projects/2018-1-18-middle-in-the-zone/index.md

 ## Robot #6: "Tube" v2
 *this "robot" existed for 4 days*

-After the great success the robot had at the tournament, we decided to make another version.
+After the *great* success the robot had at the tournament, we decided to make another version.
 Luckily, this is as far as we got.
 ![](6.banner.JPG)

 ## Robot #7: Finally a Normal Robot.  but smaller...
 *this robot existed for 15 days*

 This robot was a step in the right direction.
-This had all of the traits of a "meta-design" that the entire community was iterating on and pushing forward, except everything was smaller than ours.
-The clearance between the top and bottom four bars was almost 0 and they would scrape constantly, the a few intakes we tried didn't fit because of how far the mobile goal was sticking out of the robot, and we had a pneumatic leak that we couldn't find.
+This had all of the traits of a "meta-design" that the entire community was iterating on and pushing forward, except everything was smaller on ours.
+The clearance between the top and bottom four bars was almost 0 and they would scrape constantly, the a few intakes we tried didn't fit because of how far the mobile goal was sticking out of the robot, and we had strange pneumatic leaks that we couldn't find.

  ![](7.banner.JPG)